-Use seed compost which has been specially formulated to give seeds the best start in life.
+To do this well, use seed compost which has been specially formulated to give seeds the best start possibel for healthy growth.
 Compost is also sterilised so it’s free from pests and plant diseases, which regular garden soil may not be.
 Once you’ve got your compost, simply follow our easy step by step guide to learn how to sow seeds indoors successfully.

-To make sure your seeds don’t catch any fungal diseases, wash your pots in hot soapy water and rinse before filling them with compost.
+First of all, wash your pots in hot soapy water and rinse before filling them with compost.
+This ensures that your seeds won’t catch any fungal diseases.

 View Plant Pots >